 What happens when lying takes over your home, and comes between you and the ones you love?
 In this story, Christy Hartman explores how hard it can be to face the truth about your family, and how learning to lie can be a gift of love.

-Featuring: Christy Hartman
+Producer: Christy Hartman

 Image Courtesy of Christy Hartman